Russo-Circassian War: Muhammad Amin era

 In 1848, an event took place that significantly influenced the history of the Caucasus and the general course of the Russo-Circassian War.
 Ambassadors came to Imam Shamil from the Abdzakh, one of the Circassian regions.
-They asked to be given a naib to be introduced to Islam properly and unite the peoples under the banner of the Imamate.
-Imam Shamil agreed to send Muhammad Amin in order to lead their struggle against the expansion of Russia.
-After learning that a warriorlike scholar has arrived, thousands of families moved to the Abdzakh region to accept his rule.
+They requested that a naib introduce Islam properly and unite the peoples under the banner of the Imamate.
+Imam Shamil agreed to send Muhammad Amin to lead their struggle against the expansion of Russia.
+After learning that a warriorlike scholar had arrived, thousands of families moved to the Abdzakh region to accept his rule.

-Calling himself "Naib", Muhammad Amin assumed full control over Circassia.
+Titling himself "Naib", Muhammad Amin assumed full control over Circassia.
 His absolute rule was accepted by almost all Circassians.
-By the spring of 1849, the Abdzakh, Makhosh, Yegeruqway, and Chemguys declared their allegiance to the Naib; the Shapsugs along the Ubin River also promised support him with an alliance.
-The remaining small tribes had to power to resist him, and had to obey his orders.
+By the spring of 1849, the Abdzakh, Makhosh, Yegeruqway, and Chemguys declared their allegiance to the Naib; the Shapsugs along the Ubin River also promised to support him with an alliance.
+The remaining small tribes had no power to resist him, and had to obey his orders.

-In a short time, Naib succeeded in carrying out reforms in Circassia.
+In a short time, Amin succeeded in carrying out reforms in Circassia.
 He brought the Murtaziq units, previously used in Dagestan, to Circassia with a strategy of releasing prisoners of war in exchange for their conversion to Islam and loyalty.

-Muhammad Amin disrupted the general strategy of the Circassians to stay on the defensive and directed 101 attacks against the Russian positions throughout 1849.
+Amin disrupted the general defensive strategy of the Circassians and directed basic attacks against the Russian positions throughout 1849.
 The Russians, in turn, retaliated more severely against all Circassians.

-The Russians, worried about Amin's rise strengthening Circassia, supported the opposition via arms supplies and financial support, as well as promises of high ranks as long as they topple Amin and submit Circassia to Russia.
-Despite the ongoing Russo-Circassian War, the opposition, mostly made up of nobles who lost their power, accepted these proposals.
-A significant part of the population, especially those who submitted recently, began to ignore the Naib's orders, causing the administrative system of Circassia to collapse.After the Crimean War started and the Ottomans joined the war against the Russians, Muhammad Amin took advantage of this to re-instate his rule.
-He managed to re-gain control in some parts of his former lands, and strengthened his rule further.
-On 9 October 1853, the Ottoman Sultan sent a letter to Imam Shamil and ordered him to declare a holy war against Russia.
-Muhammad Amin took it upon himself to lead the Circassian part of this holy war, and started mobilising against Russia.
-In 1853, Muhammad Amin gathered a Circassian army consisting of different tribes and planned an attack on Russian forts.
-Near Karachay territory, the Karachays attacked this Circassian army in order to stop this plan and promised full loyalty to Russia.
+The Russians, worried about Amin's rise strengthening Circassia, supported the opposition via arms supplies and financial support, as well as promises of high ranks should they topple Amin and submit Circassia to Russia.
+Despite the protracted war, the opposition, mostly made up of nobles who had lost their power, accepted these proposals.
+A significant part of the population, especially those who submitted recently, began to ignore the Naib's orders, causing the administrative system of Circassia to collapse.

+When the Crimean War started and the Ottomans joined the war against the Russians, Muhammad Amin took advantage of this to reinstate his rule.
+He managed to regain control in some parts of his former lands, and strengthened his rule further.
+On 9 October 1853, the Ottoman sultan sent a letter to Imam Shamil and ordered him to declare a holy war against Russia.
+Amin took it upon himself to lead the Circassian part of this holy war, and started mobilising against Russia.
+In 1853, Amin gathered a Circassian army consisting of different tribes and planned an attack on Russian forts.